uroboros-ever/Uroboros/README.md

 # Uroboros
 Everscale Blockchain Killer

+## Disclamer
+No warranty, no support, no evil intent.
+Use at your own risk.
+You have been warned.

 ## Usage:
 1. Compute Uroboros address (use random nonce variable to deploy multiple Uroboroses using one owner)
 2. Send 400+ EVER to the address